nerab/paradeiser/VISION.md

 By default the break will be five minutes long.
 After four pomodori within a day, the break will be 30 minutes long.
 This can be overridden with `--short` or `--long`, with an optional argument value that determines the lenght of the break in minutes (e.g. `par break --short=10`).

+There is a command to stop a break (see also the section about `at`):

+      $ par break finish

-While there is a command to stop a break (see the section about `at`), it isn't really necessary to call it from a user's perspective.
-Either a new pomodoro is started, which will implicitely stop the break, or the break ends naturally because it is over.
+From a user's perspective it isn't really necessary to call `par break finish`, because either a new pomodoro is started, which will implicitely stop the active break, or the break ends naturally because it is over.

 We do not track break time.

 ### Annotate a pomodoro

       $ par pomodoro annotate This was intense, but I am happy about the work I finished.

+      # Abbreviated version:
+      $ par annotate This was intense, but I am happy about the work I finished.

 The annotation will be added to the active or, if none is active, to the most recently finished or cancelled pomodoro.
 If no text is given, the annotation text is read from STDIN.